 Clean, simple Japanese design makes for good aesthetics.

 Attractive packaging also makes this Hario V60 Kit a gift-worthy set for fellow coffee-lovers.

 Simply rinse and store after brewing.
 No big clunky machine taking up limited counter space in your kitchen.

 The Hario V60 uses proprietary filters.
 Of course, we’ve all had to MacGyver a filter from time to time.
 But for the best taste and quality, keep a regular supply of Hario filters on hand for use with your V60.

 Small size is not especially suitable if you’re making coffee for a crowd.

 Other than that, this is the perfect little set to begin your adventures in pour over coffee.

-If you already like the Hario V60 but want to take your pour-over to the next level of temperature control, check out this—WHOAA!—gleaming, super-trendy, V60 Kit in Copper.
+If you already like the Hario V60, but want to take your pour-over to the next level of temperature control, check out this—WHOAA!—gleaming, super-trendy, V60 Kit in Copper.
 Kit includes nickel-lined copper kettle and dripper, a 4-cup glass carafe, silicone lid, and a pack of 40 paper filters.
-On sale, as of May 11, 2020, with FREE SHIPPING!
+On sale as of August 20, 2020, with FREE SHIPPING!

 #2 Top Pick for the “Once Failed” Home Barista – Kalita Ceramic HASAMI 102 Pour Over Coffee Dripper